About The Unforgotten Haven

 We can help with non-perishable food items and toiletries.
 We cannot help with bills, rent, or security deposits.
 We are a non-profit organization that does not receive funding.

-We no longer accept used clothing except for prom dresses for our Fairy Godmother Prom Boutique.
+We no longer accept used clothing.
 However, we do collect coats, gloves, hats, and scarves during the winter months.

 We also have ongoing events that need volunteers.
 Follow our Facebook page for updates.